marek-saji/okupando/README.md

 Running server with no `--gpio-channel` and `NODE_ENV=development` will start debug mode when you can change status with keypresses.
 Run `npm run dev` to run server that restarts on every file change.
 No browser reload at this point, though.
+To make push work on localhost use something like [site.js](https://sitejs.org/) for HTTPS.

 Run `npm start -- --help` for all available options.